Years 5 & 6 IMP Bands in Schools

 Participation in the IMP school band program is a two-year commitment, and the only point of entry is the beginning of Year 5.
 Students are expected to remain in the band for the full two years.
 Families are asked to consider this commitment carefully before accepting or declining an offer of place.
 Once the Year 5 program has begun, students cannot be ‘recruited’ to join the program to replace students who have left.

-A selection process is undertaken by school staff and the IMP teacher assigned to that school.
-This selection process was reviewed in 2019 by Dr Anita Collins, and the recommendations from this review were implemented.
+A four-step selection process is undertaken by school staff and the IMP teacher assigned to that school.

-- All Year 4 students undertake an aural music perception activity administered by an IMP teacher.
-This activity does not rely on previous music experience or knowledge and is designed to determine each student’s ability to differentiate between different pitches, rhythms, chords and melodies.
-It is important that no student is excluded from having the opportunity to undertake this activity.
+2. An aural skills activity is administered by an IMP teacher to ALL Year 4 students.
+The activity does not rely on previous musical experience or knowledge and is designed to determine each student’s ability to differentiate between sounds of notes, melodies and rhythms.

 Students who come to the ACT from interstate or overseas midway through Year 5 or 6, after band selection has already taken place, and have significant skills and experience playing a concert band instrument may also be offered a place in the IMP band program at their new school.
 This is considered on a case by-case basis following thorough consultation with the IMP teacher at the new school.